Home Wiki > SDB:SSD performance

 [edit] Filesystems

 The file systems which work best with SSD drives are BTRFS and EXT4.
-However, BTRFS is still experimental, so Ext4 is the safest choice.
+BTRFS filesystem even has an option named ssd used within /etc/fstab for partitions on a SSD.

 [edit] create TMPFS filesystems

 It is highly recommended to put the most volatile parts of your data on a TMPFS - this especially includes the /tmp directory.
 This directory only contains temporary files which are deleted upon reboot.
 Having this in memory is an excellent way to save your SSD some work.
+For openSUSE Tumbleweed only, since Snapshot Version 20200806 fresh installations use tmpfs for /tmp by default.
+For prior installations, or for Leap, tmpfs for /tmp needs to be enabled manually, as below.
 Note that if you keep your system running for a long time, the size of this directory (hence its memory usage) can balloon quite a bit.
 It is recommended to log out of your DE, remove the content, and log in again if you're experiencing memory pressure.

 Mount /tmp in a tmpfs filesystem: